micro-ROS/micro_ros_espidf_component/README.md

 # micro-ROS component for ESP-IDF

-This component has been tested in ESP-IDF v4.1 with ESP32 and ESP32-S2.
+This component has been tested in ESP-IDF v4.1 and v4.2 with ESP32 and ESP32-S2.

 ## Dependencies